This website uses cookies to ensure you get the best experience on our website.

 • Government funded fruit is not provided for children in Key Stage Two.
 We encourage you to send a healthy snack choice in for your child during morning break.
 The following snack choices will be allowed: a piece of fruit, raw vegetable sticks, dried fruit or a plain breaded snack.
 Products containing chocolate are not permitted, nor are products containing nuts.

 • When the children begin Year 3, they no longer receive the Universal Infant Free School Meals entitlement.
 School lunches are available to be purchased every day, or you are welcome to send your child in with a packed lunch (please remember nothing in these should include nuts).
-Parents struggling to meet the cost of school lunches may still be entitled to Free School Meals (FSM).
+Parents struggling to meet the cost of school lunches may still be entitled to Free School Meals (FSM) – further details about this can be found here.

 • Year 3 children use lockers to store their coat and bags in school.